Hidden Cameras, Audio Bugs, and GPS Devices: What’s Legal in Delaware? Could Someone Be Spying on You?

 What Delaware Law Says about the Use of Hidden Cameras and Audio Bugs

 There are specific laws in Delaware that directly address hidden camera use.
 If you own a home, you are legally allowed to use hidden cameras in your home as long as they are not hidden in an area where someone would have a reasonable expectation of privacy.
 For example, it would be illegal to place a hidden camera in a bedroom or in the bathroom.
-It is legal for someone to use a hidden camera to record or take photos of another person who is in a public place.
+However, it is legal for someone to use a hidden camera to record or take photos of another person who is in a public place.
 For example, if you were walking down the sidewalk, it is legal for someone to take photos or video of you.

 An audio bug is a device that allows someone to monitor or record a conversation.
 The State of Delaware includes electronic communication under their wiretapping law.
 It also includes electronic storage of oral or electronic communication.
-Delaware law states that no one (without a warrant or who isn’t simply doing their job as a telephone operator) shall “intentionally intercept, endeavor to intercept, or procure any other person to intercept or endeavor to intercept any wire, oral or electronic communication…to disclose or endeavor to disclose…the contents…knowing or having reason to know that the information was obtained through interception…or intentionally use or endeavor to use the contents…knowing or having reason to know that the information was obtained through the interception of a wife, oral or electronic communication…” Illegally recording or monitoring a conversation may be treated as either a felony or a misdemeanor.
+Delaware law states that no one (without a warrant or who isn’t simply doing their job as a telephone operator) shall “intentionally intercept, endeavor to intercept, or procure any other person to intercept or endeavor to intercept any wire, oral or electronic communication…to disclose or endeavor to disclose…the contents…knowing or having reason to know that the information was obtained through interception…or intentionally use or endeavor to use the contents… knowing or having reason to know that the information was obtained through the interception of a wife, oral or electronic communication…” Illegally recording or monitoring a conversation may be treated as either a felony or a misdemeanor.
 The person who was targeted may also have civil rights under the law.

 Delaware is what is known as a two-party consent state.
 This means that every person who is involved in a conversation must give consent for anyone to record or monitor it.
-It’s important to note that the Delaware wiretapping statute may also be invoked if a hidden camera also records or transmits audio.
+It is important to note that the Delaware wiretapping statute may also be invoked if a hidden camera also records or transmits audio.

 What Delaware Law Says about the Use of GPS Tracking Devices